CSYE6225-Rohan/webapp/README.md

 Continous Integration:
 On creating a pull request to main branch, npm test will happen as it has been added in github workflows.
 Credentials can be set in github secrets in repo secrets

+Creating packer for creation of custom ubuntu ami on default vpc